Parsl/parsl/docs/quickstart.rst

     # invoke the Bash app and read the result from a file
     hello_bash('World (Bash)').result()

     with open('hello-stdout', 'r') as f:
         print(f.read())

+Learn more about the types of Apps and their options `here <userguide/apps.html>`_.

+Executors
+^^^^^^^^^

+Executors define how Parsl deploys work on a computer.
+Many types are available, each with different advantages.

+The :class:`~parsl.executors.high_throughput.executor.HighThroughputExecutor` is most familiar to most people.
+Like Python's ``ProcessPoolExecutor``, the workers it creates are separate Python processes.
+However, you have much more control over how the work is deployed.
+You can dynamically set the number of workers based on available memory and pin each worker to specific GPUs or CPU cores among other powerful features.

+Learn more about Executors `here <userguide/execution.html#executors>`_.

+Resource Providers
+^^^^^^^^^^^^^^^^^^

+Resource providers allow Parsl to gain access to computing power.
+For supercomputers, gaining resources often requires requesting them from a scheduler (e.g., Slurm).
+Parsl Providers write the requests to requisition **"Blocks"** of computers (e.g., supercomputer nodes) on your behalf.
+Parsl comes pre-packaged with Providers compatible with most supercomputers and some cloud computing services.

+Another key role of Providers is defining how to start an Executor on a remote computer.
+Often, this simply involves specifying the correct Python environment and (described below) how to launch the Executor on each acquired computers.

+Learn more about Providers `here <userguide/execution.html#resource-providers>`_ and find examples for common supercomputers `here <userguide/configuration.html>`_.

+Launchers
+^^^^^^^^^

+The Launcher defines how to spread workers across all computers available in a Block.
+A common example is an :class:`~parsl.launchers.launchers.MPILauncher`, which uses MPI's mechanism for starting a single program on multiple computing nodes.
+Like Providers, Parsl comes packaged with Launchers for most supercomputers and clouds.

+Learn more about Launchers `here <userguide/execution.html#launchers>`_

+Benefits of a Data-Flow Kernel
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The Data-Flow Kernel (DFK) is the behind-the-scenes engine behind Parsl.
+The DFK determines when tasks can be started and sends them to open resources, receives results, restarts failed tasks, propagates errors to dependent tasks, and performs the many other functions needed to execute complex workflows.
+The flexibility and performance of the DFK enables applications with intricate dependencies between tasks to execute on thousands of parallel workers.

+Start with the Tutorial to see the complex types of workflows you can make with Parsl.

 Tutorial
 --------